 The 2008 K2 Disaster is the most recent of the four major tragedies to ever plague K2.
-During this expedition, 11 climbers would die both on their ascent and descent of the mountain, with many versions retold as to what went wrong.
+During this expedition, 11 climbers would die, both on their ascent and descent of the mountain.
+Many versions were told and retold as to what went wrong.

-Part of those expeditions was Fredrik Sträng who would later give accounts of the tragedy with fellow climbers in the documentary, The Summit.
-He attempted to climb the mountain two more times in the summers of 2017 and 2018 without success.
+Part of the expeditions o K2 that year was Fredrik Sträng, who would later give accounts of the tragedy with fellow climbers in the documentary, The Summit.
+He attempted to climb the mountain three more times in the summers of 2017, 2018 and 2019 without success.

 K2 Winter Attempts

-With an abundance of fatalities in the summer on K2, climbers still have attempted to be the first to climb K2 int he winter.
-The most recent expedition was that of the polish team led by Krzysztof Wielicki attempting to climb K2 in February of 2018, Alex Txikon in 2019 and Apricot Tours in 2020.
+With an abundance of fatalities in the summer on K2, climbers still have attempted to be the first to climb K2 in the winter.
+The most recent expeditions were that of the polish team led by Krzysztof Wielicki attempting to climb K2 in February of 2018, Alex Txikon in 2019 and Apricot Tours in 2020.

-At some point, after the Polish team returned to K2 from their rescue mission, they had split from their united front on their summit dib day, Denis Urubko decided to make a solo climb to the mountain on 25 February but later called off his attempt after spending a night out in severe weather at 26,322-feet or 7,200-meters.
+At some point, after the Polish team returned to K2 from their rescue mission, they had split from their united front on their summit bid day.
+Denis Urubko decided to make a solo climb to the mountain on 25 February.
+But he later called off his attempt after spending a night out in severe weather at 26,322 feet (7,200 m)